tt544846450/java/README.md

 # java
-what dou you mean 10?
+how dou you mean 10?